 Task: For this assignment you will create an illustrated issues and forces map of a public space in need of rethinking.
-Using this map, you will identify a strategy for redesigning this space.
+Using this map, you will identify a strategy for tactical/temporary interventions in this space.

-Late Assignments: This term is obviously a bit odd; there is a great deal of uncertainty and students may be experiencing a host of external pressures.
-However, late assignments create a variety of issues related to equity, pedagogy and integrity.
+Late Assignments: Late assignments create a variety of issues related to equity, pedagogy and integrity.
 Please try to avoid them if at all possible, but extensions will be granted where circumstances merit.
 Communication is important, so please try to let me know in advance if you believe you will need an extension.

 Academic Integrity: All work done for the course must be your own.
 The work must be original and prepared for this class.
 Plagiarism is unacceptable.
 Copying the work of another and not citing it; lifting text from the Internet; or even presenting ideas that are not your own without proper attribution are all examples of plagiarism.
+Use of AI to write assignments is not acceptable in this course.
+Any violations of academic integrity will result in a zero for that assignment and may result in further academic discipline.